📌Key Takeaways

 - Profuse sweating

 Women may experience different symptoms: fatigue, nausea, back pain, or jaw pain.
-Don't ignore these signs.
+Do not ignore these signs.

 Creating Your Heart-Healthy Routine